ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 Attester Identity:

-: A statement made by an Endorser about an Attester that endorses the Attester's distinguishability.
+: A statement made by an Endorser about an Attester that affirms the Attester's distinguishability.
 (Note that distinguishability does not imply uniqueness.)

 : The provenance of Evidence for a distinguishable Attesting Environment MUST be correct and unambiguous.